Ohio Osteopathic Symposium

 The Ohio Osteopathic Symposium is your opportunity to network with physicians from across the state during a two-day trade show.
 A collaborative effort of the Ohio Osteopathic Association and Ohio University Heritage College of Osteopathic Medicine, the Symposium is the largest continuing medical education program for DOs in Ohio.
 Check out the sponsorship options.
 Ideas for lectures and product theater events are welcome.
 For exhibitor information, contact Carol Tatman at 614-299-2107

 Mark Your Calendar:

 Wednesday 4/21/2021 - Sunday 4/25/2021

-The OOA offers on-demand programs through DO-CME, a collaborative effort by state societies to provide the highest quality online CME for the needs of the osteopathic physician community.
+The OOA offers on-demand programs through The CME Center, a collaborative effort by state societies to provide the highest quality online education for the osteopathic physician community.
 Programs address clinical topics as well as practice management and health care regulation issues.
 All programs are eligible for AOA Category 1-A credit.